- What is OMPAC?

 The OMPAC board members carefully review candidates for public office and make their decisions on who to support based upon several different factors.
 The primary factors used to determine candidate support are:

-- input from local physicians and alliance members regarding the candidate's qualifications and background;
+- input from local physicians, PAs and alliance members regarding the candidate's qualifications and background

-- and most importantly, candidate support is based upon the interest a candidate shares with medicine in providing a high quality of health care to Oregonians.
+- candidate support is based upon the interest a candidate shares with medicine in providing a high quality of health care to Oregonians.

 Yes, you should.
 But, don't overlook the greater impact that you gain by pooling resources with your colleagues for a concentrated campaign effect in key districts.
 OMPAC provides the mechanism for a well organized, effective effort that coordinates the overall collective interests of the medical profession in Oregon.